cosmos/gaia/docs/modules/globalfee.md

 ## Global Fee module

-The globalfee module has three params that can be set by gov proposal `param-change`:
+The globalfee module has three parameters that can be set by governance proposal type `param-change`:
 - `MinimumGasPricesParam`
 - `BypassMinFeeMsgTypes`
 - `MaxTotalBypassMinFeeMsgGasUsage`